blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

     device: pci
 ```

-### Community Provided Yolov8 On Coral
+### Yolov8 On Coral

-It is possible to use the yolov8 models with the coral processors.
+It is possible to use the [ultralytics yolov8](https://github.com/ultralytics/ultralytics) pretrained models with the Google Coral processors.

-#### Downloading
+#### Setup

-Automatic model download can be configured with the `DOWNLOAD_YOLOV8=1/0` environment variable either from the command line
+You need to download yolov8 model files suitable for the EdgeTPU.
+Frigate can do this automatically with the `DOWNLOAD_YOLOV8=1/0` environment variable either from the command line

 ```bash
 $ docker run ... -e DOWNLOAD_YOLOV8=1 \